pubkey/rxdb/orga/before-next-major.md

 # Maybe later (not sure if should be done)

+## RxStorageInstance.query() should be able to query deleted docs.

+Then we can drop getChangesSince().
+Also it makes it easier to implement custom indexes without _deleted which will be helpfull for a future RxDB server-module.

 ## Do not allow type mixing

 In the RxJsonSchema, a property of a document can have multiple types like